chromium/chromium/extensions/docs/permissions.md

 Withheld permissions are stored on the Extension object (as part of the PermissionsData class).
 Withheld permissions are the set of permissions that were listed as required permissions by the extension, but were withheld as part of the runtime host permissions feature.
-The extension does not have acccess to these permissions.
+The extension does not have access to these permissions.

 ### Runtime-Granted Permissions